The semi-algebraic geometry of saturated optimal designs for the Bradley-Terry model: Introduction

-In this paper we are interested in optimal experimental designs for the Bradley--Terry model, that is, a scheme how to assign a fixed number of measurements to different experimental settings, such that the experiment is most informative about the parameters.
-Optimal experimental designs for the Bradley--Terry model were first investigated by \cite{Torsney2004}, who gave an algorithmic approach to fit the model's parameters. \cite{Grasshoff2008} completely analyzed the the case of three alternatives.
+In this paper we are interested in optimal experimental designs for the Bradley--Terry model, that is, a scheme to assign a fixed number of measurements to different experimental settings, such that the experiment is most informative about the parameters.
+Optimal experimental designs for the Bradley--Terry model were first investigated in \cite{Torsney2004}, which gave an algorithmic approach to fit the model parameters.
+In \cite{Grasshoff2008} Gra{\ss}hoff and Schwabe completely analyzed the case of three competing alternatives (with pair comparisons).
 They gave symbolic solutions for the design problem depending on the parameters and described the optimality areas of these design classes in the parameter space.
 The present paper extends the results of Gra{\ss}hoff and Schwabe in two directions.
-We discuss the case of four alternatives in detail and characterize optimal saturated designs for an arbitrary number of alternatives.
+We discuss the case of four competing alternatives in detail and characterize optimal saturated designs for an arbitrary number of competing alternatives, always with pair comparisons.
+The case of four alternatives arises also when considering a $ 2^2 $ layout with interaction where two attributes can be set to two levels each.
+After a reparametrization, which does not affect the $D$-optimality, this model can be identified as a single-attribute model with four levels which can be used as alternatives in the Bradley--Terry model.